omitindelphi/ColorBand/README.md

 # ColorBand
-Pleasant-looking color slanted strips to draw in grids
+Pleasant-looking color slanted strips to draw in grids; use procedures in ClrBand.pas; example of use in ColorDatasetExample project